sudogene/Telegram-Bot/README.md

 maintaining a good amount of casual fun.
 Currently, this bot's codes are being hosted by [PythonAnywhere](https://www.pythonanywhere.com) for free.
 Given the nature of being free, there are several limitations including a restricted list of websites that their platform can access.
 Since Tebby is relatively casual and non-profit, I have no plans to switch over to a paid account.
 Send a `/help` to `@tebby_bot` to get started!
 <br>
-### :keyboard: List of Commands
+### :keyboard: List of User Commands
 Updated as of 13th April 2020.
 <br>
 Some commands require inputs, while others will have defaults.
 Most of the commands that require input of country or location will default to Singapore.
 Country codes follow the [ISO 3166](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes).
-User command | Info | API used
+Command | Info | API used
 -------- | -------- | ------
 /weather | Gets the weather and temperature of a given country name | [OpenWeatherMap](https://openweathermap.org/api) /covid | Gets the updated COVID-19 cases of a given country code | [TrackCorona](https://www.trackcorona.live/api)